 Buy approximately 5 to 10 packages of polymer clay, choose colors which you like and which are fitting to each other.
 Some suppliers also offer bargain packages that contain more colors.
-Definitely buy white color clay, maybe even in a bigger package, 13 oz right here.
+Definitely buy white color clay, maybe even in a bigger package.
 As a little helper for color combinations I use online color pallets.
 These might give you an idea which combinations look good in general and they are pretty inspiring too.

 What tools and equipment will you need?

 - acrylic roller

 - cutters of various shapes – at the beginning you can use baking cutters

 - glass or a plain glossy floor tile – it is good for pressing the clay and it’s easy to clean (optional – depends what you plan to make)

 - skewer, needles and pins – for making holes in charms and beads, they are also good for shaping

 - interesting textured objects and textiles (e.g. lace) – you can find them all at home. (here are few examples of household items used to create textures on polymer clay)